lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
 This section defines Extract, Expand and other key derivation functions based on these.

 Extract is used to derive EDHOC internal fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
-Expand is used to generate MACs and derive additional output keying material (OKM) from PRKs.
-Expand is used to define EDHOC-KDF and, in turn, EDHOC-KeyUpdate and EDHOC-Exporter.
+Expand is used to define EDHOC-KDF for generating MACs and for deriving additional output keying material (OKM) from PRKs.
+EDHOC-KDF, in turn, is used to define EDHOC-KeyUpdate and EDHOC-Exporter.

  In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method as detailed below.